30.1:

 Collective cell migration plays a key role throughout embryonic development and in maintaining adult tissues.
 For example, during neurulation, the migration of neural crest cells to the periphery is essential to developing the peripheral nervous system.
 When a group of cells migrate collectively, the cells at the front of the group, called leader cells, form the protrusions that pull the whole group forward.

 These moving cell clusters can be in different forms, such as loose strands, tubes, or sheets.
-For example, during wound healing, sheets of epithelial cells proliferate and migrate to cover the injury site, forming scar tissue.
+For example, during wound healing, keratinocytes, a major type of epithelial cells, proliferate to form sheets and migrate to cover the injury site, eventually forming scar tissue.
 In contrast, endothelial cells migrate collectively as strands, rather than sheets, through the newly laid extracellular matrix to develop new blood vessels.
 The number of cells in these moving clusters can vary greatly, from tens to thousands of cells.
 The distance these groups migrate also varies, ranging from a few microns to as much as a few centimeters.

 Cell Migration and Cancer